Mikko Hirvonen: 2008–14

-Hirvonen at the 2011 Rallye de France.
+In 2010, Hirvonen continued his partnership with Ford for the last time with the Ford Focus RS WRC before switching to the new 1.6 Ecoboost Ford Fiesta RS WRC in 2011.
+In 2012, Hirvonen changed his seat to a Citroën DS3 WRC to partner Sebastien Loeb in the Citroën Total World Rally Team.
 His first rally win for Citroën was the fourth rally of the 2012 season in Portugal to provisionally take the lead in the championship, but he was later disqualified from the event due to irregularities with the clutch and turbo in his Citroën DS3 WRC.

 2013 was a disappointing year for Hirvonen, finishing on the podium just five times, collecting no wins.
 He ended the season with one of his biggest accidents ever in Wales.
 He finished the season in 4th place.

 On 13 December 2013, it was confirmed Hirvonen would re-join M-Sport, formerly Ford for the 2014 season.
 The season was remarkably good for him, as he grabbed two podium places, and three power stage victories meant he was placed fourth in the championship, behind the dominant Volkswagen trio, Sebastien Ogier, Jari-Matti Latvala and Andreas Mikkelsen.

-On 6 November 2014, it was announced that he will retire from the sport, moments before the start of the Wales Rally GB.
+On 6 November 2014, it was announced that he would retire from the sport, moments before the start of the Wales Rally GB.